grpc/proposal/L82-core-event-engine.md

 *Caveat: This is not final, feedback is welcome!*

-There are three general ways in which EventEngines can be provided to gRPC.
+There are three ways in which EventEngines can be provided to gRPC.

 #### Setting an EventEngine instance for a Channel

-Custom EventEngines can be specified per channel, and allow configuration for both clients and servers.
+EventEngines can be configured per channel, which allows customization for both clients and servers.
 To set a custom EventEngine for a client channel, you can do something like the following:

 ```cpp
 ChannelArguments args;